 The general withdrawal stage occurs after about three to four days of experiencing acute symptoms.
 This stage may continue for a few weeks.
 Patients will experience Valium cravings, dizziness, headache, mild fever, chills, nausea, depression and anxiety.
 The general feeling can be likened to a bout of flu with a sense of melancholy.
 After this point, most people begin to stabilize, though they may still struggle with a depressed mood.

 Valium Detox At A Quality Florida Detox Center

 By attending detox, you can begin the road to recovery from addiction.
 A dedicated detox center helps you get free from your physical dependence.
 You need a safe and medically monitored environment and we have that.
 You get help with uncomfortable symptoms and supervision to monitor possible complications.
-Serenity House Detox offers the following programs:
+Serenity House Detox & Recovery offers the following programs:

 - Detailed intake procedure

 - Holistic approach to treatment